pradeeppanayal/pat/README.md

 PAT is an application developed with HTML, JS as frontend and Python as backend.
 It uses CGI to communicate.

 # Features
-PAT is multi utility application.PAT allows
+PAT is multi utility application.
+PAT allows
 * To Generate/SIGN SSL certificate
 * To manage DHCP with VMware/Proxmos
 * Reset/Authentication check ARISTA EOS nodes